ppy/osu-wiki/news/2021/2021-01-30-new-featured-aritst-irreversible-mechanism.md

 We've secured **14** songs from both of the band's records, mappers are free to venture and immerse themselves in the world created by **Irreversible Mechanism**.

 "What can I expect from these maps", you ask?
-We asked a few players around rank #50,000 to demo a section of [Into the Void](https://osu.ppy.sh/beatmapsets/454451) mapped by [Mazzerin](https://osu.ppy.sh/users/2942381) to give you a quick taste (plus some previews of other songs):
+We asked a few players around rank #50,000 to demo a section of [Into the Void](https://osu.ppy.sh/beatmapsets/454451) mapped by ::Mazzerin::{ user-id=2942381 } to give you a quick taste (plus some previews of other songs):

 <div align="center">
     <video width="95%" controls>